Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 Ronnie realized that Batman’s seductive foe was attacking him deliberately.
 He also noticed the jungle-like forest of weeds and vines hid them from the view of anyone passing by.
 No need to be coy if this Michelle Pfeiffer of the philodendron set knows my business! he thought.

-He concentrated and transformed himself into the Nuclear Man called Firestorm.
-But his raw strength was not enough to destroy the altered vines.
+As he concentrated, he transformed himself into the Nuclear Man called Firestorm.
+However, his raw strength was not enough to destroy the altered vines.

-You get tops marks as usual, Prof, but our powers won’t work on organic matter, thought Firestorm.
-And these mutants vines fit that description.
+You get tops marks as usual, Prof, thought Firestorm, but our powers won’t work on organic matter.
+And these mutant vines fit that description.

-He heard Poison Ivy laugh and saw her move back a bit.
+Poison Ivy laughed and moved back somewhat.
 “Those pretty flames on your head might hurt my darlings, so I’d better be a good mother and just kill you now!” she vowed.
-She approached him with a strange gourd and allowed it to release a cloud of some form of spores.
+Approaching him with a strange gourd, she allowed it to release a cloud of some form of spores.

-I’d better try a new tactic.
-Cut her off from her babies and see if they return to normal once her influence is cut off, he thought, and as he concentrated, the air around the shapely woman changed to huge box.
+I’d better try a new tactic now, Firestorm considered.
+Cut her off from her babies and see if they return to normal once her influence is cut off.
+As he concentrated, the air around the shapely woman changed into a huge box.

 “Ronald, she’ll die without air!” warned Professor Stein.

-Not if I add a few holes to allow her just enough air to stay in a nice, peaceful coma, Firestorm replied as he waited seconds and then altered his creation.
+Firestorm shook his head.
+Not if I add a few holes to allow her just enough air to stay in a nice, peaceful coma, he mentally replied, waiting a few seconds before he altered his creation.

-“Ah, yes, as was Killer Frost, I suppose,” said Stein.
+“Ah, yes, as was Killer Frost, I suppose,” replied Professor Stein.

 Firestorm shrugged.
 “I see your point.
 Don’t judge the villainess by her curves!”

 “Bah!
-Even though the Scarecrow failed to confront Wonder Woman as we’d planned, he did encounter a super-hero by pure chance,” he said.
+Even though the Scarecrow failed to confront Wonder Woman as we’d planned, he did encounter a super-hero by pure chance,” the man said.
 “Thus, he also unwittingly served my purpose, as did all of my so-called allies in the newest Injustice Gang.”

 The man’s name was John Starr, but he was better known as the Time Commander.
-He studied the screens in his new lair and reflected upon his success.
+Studying the screens in his new lair, he reflected upon his success.

-“When Mirror Master recruited me for his little group, he saw me as just a Chronos substitute,” he said.
+“When Mirror Master recruited me for his little group, he saw me as just a Chronos substitute,” said the Time Commander.
 “Little did he know that I could form plans of my own.
-I used my hourglass to see the near future, and I saw how we would all meet defeat.
+I used my hourglass to see the near-future, and I saw how we would all meet defeat.
 Thus I remained silent and played my role dutifully while taking certain steps to protect myself and enhance my own power.
 And so I used the hourglass before I set off for Central City.
 I bathed myself in its energies and took in enough chronal energy to teleport me to freedom from my cell within minutes of my arrival.”

 The Time Commander walked over to a huge golden humanoid and smiled with pride as it slowly moved and emerged from the electronic web that surrounded its hulking form.
 “Cosmo II lives!” he shouted, recalling the original Cosmo that he had once built to battle both Green Lantern and Batman in his second battle with those two. (*) “I shall use him to slay Green Lantern, Batman, Dr. Carruthers, and all who dared mock or scorn the great John Starr!”